mahedee/articles/HowToHostASP.NETCoreWebAPIwithMSSQLServerOnLinuxWithNginxFromScratch.md

 Then install two extentions
 c# and MSSL

-![c# extention in vs code](https://github.com/mahedee/Articles/blob/master/img/5.png) Now we are creating our model class.
+![c# extention in vs code](https://github.com/mahedee/Articles/blob/master/img/5.png)

+Now we are creating our model class.
 #### Model Class
 Model represents domain specific data and business logic in MVC architecture.
 It maintains the data of the application.
 Model objects retrieve and store model state in the persistance store like a database.
 Model class holds data in public properties.
-All the Model classes reside in the Model folder in MVC folder structure For this operation you need SQL Server and InMemory.Open VS Code Terminal.
+All the Model classes reside in the Model folder in MVC folder structure For this operation, you need SQL Server and InMemory.Open VS Code Terminal.

 ![Terminal VS Code](https://github.com/mahedee/Articles/blob/master/img/3.png)

 ```
 dotnet add package Microsoft.EntityFrameworkCore.SqlServer
 dotnet add package Microsoft.EntityFrameworkCore.InMemory